chhajedji/scripts/README.md

 #### [dmenu_input](dmenu_input.sh)

 - Functionality
+    - This script includes many functionalities which can be used with `dmenu`.
+    - Do a web search or go to a URL.
+    - Search for manual pages.
+    - Search for words in dictionary.
+    - Go to git repos in your system.
-    - Used to search web, search in dictionary or man page.
-For details see inside [dmenu_input.sh](dmenu_input.sh).
+    - For more details see inside [dmenu_input.sh](dmenu_input.sh).

 - Dependency
-    - `firefox`
+    - `firefox` (If globally environmental variable `BROWSER` is unset)
     - `dict` and `dictd`: For command line dictionary.
     - `dmenu`
-    - A terminal emulator.
+    - `urxvt` (If globally environmental variable `TERMINAL` is unset).

 #### [editor](editor.sh)